-To keep student loan debt to a minimum, enroll in lots of AP courses while still in high school.
+To minimize the amount of student debt you incur, take as many Advanced Placement and dual credit courses as you can while you are in high school.
 These may eliminate the need for certain college classes – classes that you then don’t have to pay for.

 Too much debt can have a negative affect on a young person’s life.
 If you want to avoid the troubles associated with debt, you need to know as much about student loans as possible.
 This article should be quite useful.